chapmanmong/Project2/README.md

 ## Data, Technology and Coding Standards <a name="paragraph1"></a>
 ### Data Sources <a name="subparagraph1"></a>

-Multiple media channels covering Social media as well as tranditional News channels were reviewed- the folowing have been used in this project:
+Multiple media channels covering Social media as well as tranditional news channels were reviewed- the following have been used in this project:

 - Reddit
 - Twitter